 - 2 c arugula

 - 1/4 c chopped almonds

 In a baking dish coat the tofu in half the curry paste and pop into the oven for 15min

 Once you've grated the yam, squeeze out the juice.
 In separate baking tray or cast iron pan, coat the bottom with 1 tbsp coconut oil and lay the yam on top.
 Pop that into the oven and toss every so often for 40min — it should be lightly toasted and crunchy when done.

 Prepare the rice by putting 1 cup of rice and 1 3/4 cup water and simmer for 40min.

 When you're almost ready to plate, heat a saucepan and add remaining tbsp. of curry paste, coconut milk, salt and juice from ginger.
 Simmer for a few minutes until hot.

-To plate: In a serving bowl place a bunch of arugula, a large scoop of the rice, sliced chicken thigh.
+To plate: In a serving bowl place a bunch of arugula, a large scoop of the rice, tofu.
 On top, sprinkle your crunchy yam, almonds, thai basil and drizzle with curry sauce.